-The fiscal years 2022-2027 CIP is about \$439.0 million.
-Management intends to fund about 43%, or \$188.3 million, of the CIP through GO bonds.
-School capital projects and road-and-bridge projects are two of the CIP's largest categories.
-We expect debt will likely remain at or below current levels due to rapid debt amortization and what we view as management's conservative approach to debt issuance through debt affordability guidelines.
+The fiscal years 2023-2028 CIP is about \$403.0 million.
+Management intends to fund about 44%, or \$176.1 million, of the CIP through GO bonds.
+We expect debt will likely remain at or below current levels due to rapid amortization and what we view as management's conservative approach to debt issuance through debt affordability guidelines.

-Pension and OPEB liabilities:
+Pension and OPEB liabilities

-- We do not currently view pension and OPEB liabilities as an immediate credit pressure for the county. - · We expect Carroll County will likely continue to absorb pension and OPEB cost increases effectively into its overall budget. - Management funds OPEB liabilities through the Consolidated Retiree Health Benefits Trust, established July 1, 2007.
+- We do not currently view pension and OPEB liabilities as an immediate credit pressure for the county. - · We expect Carroll County will likely continue to absorb pension and OPEB cost increases effectively into its overall budget.

-As of June 30, 2020, the county participates in:
+As of June 30, 2021, the county participates in:

-- Carroll County Employees' Pension, 99.3% funded, with a net pension liability of \$780,000; - Carroll County Certified Law Officers Pension, started in 2010, 92.3% funded, with a net pension liability of \$1.6 million; - Carroll County Volunteer Firemen Length of Service Award Program, 84.8% funded, with a net pension liability of \$1.9 million; and - Its OPEB plan for eligible employees--a county-sponsored, cost-sharing, multiple-employer, defined-benefit, health care plan-- 50.08% funded, with a net liability of \$117.1 million.
+- Carroll County Employees' Pension, 108.8% funded, with a net pension asset of \$10.6 million; - Carroll County Certified Law Officers Pension, 105.9% funded, with a net pension asset of \$1.4 million; - Carroll County Volunteer Firemen Length of Service Award Program, 84.8% funded, with a net pension liability of \$1.4 million; and - Its OPEB plan for eligible employees--a county-sponsored, cost-sharing, multiple-employer, defined-benefit, health care plan--90.4% funded, with a net liability of \$16.5 million.

-The county has historically paid at least 100% of the actuarially determined contribution (ADC) to these plans; in some cases, it overpaid to these plans to increase overall funding.
+The county has historically paid at least 100% of the actuarially determined contribution (ADC) to these plans; in some cases, it overpaid to increase overall funding.
+As a result of an actuarial study, in fiscal 2021 its net OPEB liability significantly declined, allowing the county to overfund its ADC in the coming years as the ADC reduces by \$6.0 million phased in over a six-year period.